jacobcapper/n5-3--SPEED-MATCH/README.md

 - Time Attack: −5 seconds per wrong answer
 - Endless: 1 strike per wrong answer or timeout (3 strikes = game over)

----

-## Deploying to GitHub Pages

-1. Create a public repository on GitHub
-2. Upload `index.html` to the root of the `main` branch
-3. Go to **Settings → Pages → Build and deployment**
-4. Set Source to **Deploy from a branch**, select `main`, folder `/root`, and click Save
-5. Your game will be live at `https://yourusername.github.io/your-repo-name` within a minute or two

-To update the game, just replace `index.html` and push — GitHub Pages redeploys automatically.

-### Adding to your phone home screen

-Once deployed, open the URL in Chrome on Android (or Safari on iOS), tap the share/menu button, and select **Add to Home Screen**.
-The game is configured with the necessary mobile meta tags to launch fullscreen like a native app.

----

 ## Building from Source